FedML-AI/FedML/android/README.md

 At this stage, the app layer is open sourced, the Android SDK is released to the open source community, and the Mobile NN C++ layer is close source.

+## Get Started

-## Tutorial for Integrating Android SDK for Your Own Host App (android/fedmlsdk_demo)
+`android/fedmlsdk_demo` is a short tutorial for integrating Android SDK for your host App.

 1. add repositories by maven